unifiedcontrolsystem/dai-ds/docs/UCSCommandLineUserGuide.md

 2. Event – It retrieves the RAS Event Data.

+3. Inventory-History - It retrieves inventory history data for a given location

+4. Inventory-Info - It retrieves inventory information for a given location

-3. Job – It prints job information of cluster
+5. Job – It prints job information of cluster

-4. Network Config – Provides the network config data of a given location
+6. Network Config – Provides the network config data of a given location

+7. Replacement-History - It retrieves inventory information and history for a given location

-5. Reservation – It prints reservation information of cluster
+8. Reservation – It prints reservation information of cluster

-6. State – Provides the state data of a given location
+9. State – Provides the state data of a given location

-7. System-info – It prints the System Map from UCS DAI’s perspective.
+10. System-info – It prints the System Map from UCS DAI’s perspective.

 user@uan1:~> ucs view --help
 usage: ucs view [-h]